merrinboden/prj_cyclecomputer_esp32/README.md

 - DS1302: `RST=GPIO 18`, `DAT=GPIO 5`, `CLK=GPIO 4`

 ### I2C Addresses (from `src/pins.hpp`)

 - LCD: `0x27`
 - MPU6050: `0x68`

 Notes:

 - Supply and logic levels depend on your modules.
 Many PCF8574 LCD backpacks work at 5V but are I2C‑level tolerant via pull‑ups; ensure pull‑ups are safe for 3.3V ESP32, or use level shifting as needed.
 - DHT11 supports 3.3V operation; follow its datasheet wiring and timing constraints.

 ## Build & Flash

 This is a PlatformIO project using Arduino framework.
+Required libraries are declared in `platformio.ini` and will auto-install:

+- `marcoschwartz/LiquidCrystal_I2C`
+- `adafruit/DHT sensor library`
+- `adafruit/Adafruit Unified Sensor`
+- `adafruit/Adafruit MPU6050`

 ### VS Code (recommended)

 - Install the PlatformIO extension.
 - Open this folder in VS Code.
 - Environment: `env:esp32dev` (from `platformio.ini`).